samfrederick/Magnetar-PLUTO-files/README.md

 *More details regarding VisIt installation is available at the following link:* http://portal.nersc.gov/project/visit/releases/2.13.3/INSTALL_NOTES

 *It is recommended for systems with NVidia graphics cards to update to the latest drivers.
 Failure to do so may result in frequent program crashes.*

+### 3. Repository Files
+Files downloaded from this repository may be unzipped directly into one's PLUTO directory.
+Alternatively, one may prefer to use a "Working PLUTO directory" to delineate user-added simulations from default programs.

 ## Running Magnetar Simulations
 The following files provide the core of each PLUTO simulation: